SimpleITK/SimpleITK/Readme.md

 SimpleITK
 =========

 The goal of SimpleITK is to provide an abstraction layer to [ITK](http://www.itk.org) that enables developers and users to access the powerful features of the Insight Toolkit in a more simplified manner.
-SimpleITK also is easily wrap-able in several languages including:
+SimpleITK's goal is to provide a simple layer to ITK's complicated C++ templeted API to be easily wrap-able in several languages including:

 * [Python](http://www.python.org)
 * [Java](http://www.java.com)